StevesGitRepo/Wavey/README.md

      ![image](https://github.com/StevesGitRepo/HotBug/assets/104333881/92c4db04-67b9-4df9-a461-92de02e5c2db)

     ^The priorityId is defined at the top of the codeblock.
-LINQ drills through database to include the Ticket details that need to be available when returning the tickets by their priorities.
+LINQ drills through database to include the Ticket details that need to be available when returning a ticket by its priorityId.
 <h2>Design</h2>

 I love the design process.
 Whether it's creating a database, web page, or logo I try to balance design and function.